 When you’re a busy parent, you learn to appreciate each day’s small triumphs.
-It might be finally finding a sippy cup that doesn’t leak, getting your child to try a new food or finding a way to make the bedtime routine go a little more smoothly.
+It might be finally finding a sippy cup that doesn’t leak, getting your picky eater to try a new food or finding a way to make the bedtime routine go a little more smoothly.

-In honor of National Parents’ Day on July 23, Metro Parent wants to help you have more of these small “aha” moments.
+In honor of National Parents’ Day on July 28 – or, really, any time of year – Metro Parent wants to help you have more of these small “aha” moments.
 We compiled this list of 10 of the coolest parenting “life hacks” we could find – the sort of tips and tricks that just might make your day a little easier and slightly less stressful.

 Have some favorite parenting hacks to add?
 Tell us in the comments!